andrewjswan/pixel-clock/docs/esphomatrix.md

 Download and install all needed icons `(.jpg/.png)` and animations `(.gif)` under the `matrix_lamp:` key.
 All icons have to be 8x8 pixels in size.
 If necessary, you can scale them with the option `resize: 8x8`.

+!!! tip
+    To easily convert your own images into the required RGB565 format for use in your YAML, you can use the built-in [Bitmap Converter](converter.md) tool.

 You can also specify a URL to directly download the image file.
 The URLs will only be downloaded once at compile time, so there is no additional traffic on the hosting website.

 All other solutions provide ready-made icons, especially **Lametric** has a big database of [icons](https://developer.lametric.com/icons).
 If you find an icon, you can use it with its ID. e.g., `lameid: 1234`.